 Daily handover reports are provided through email and contact with teaching staff is available when needed.
 Reports if needed are sent home.
 Parents and carers are invited to ILP meetings; Annual reviews of either statements or EHCP, PEPs and LAC reviews (where applicable).

-The Education Manager will aim to build positive and supportive relationships with parents and carers.
+The Head of School builds positive and supportive relationships with parents and carers.

 Therapeutic input.